 SECTION 5.
-AREAS UNDER EXTENSIVE STUDY IN WHICH RULINGS OR DETERMINATION LETTERS WILL NOT BE ISSUED UNTIL THE SERVICE RESOLVES THE ISSUE THROUGH

-PUBLICATION OF A REVENUE RULING, REVENUE PROCEDURE, REGULATIONS OR OTHERWISE
+AREAS UNDER EXTENSIVE STUDY IN WHICH RULINGS OR DETERMINATION LETTERS WILL NOT BE ISSUED UNTIL THE SERVICE RESOLVES THE ISSUE THROUGH PUBLICATION OF A REVENUE RULING, REVENUE PROCEDURE, REGULATIONS OR OTHERWISE

-- .01 Section 29.-Credit for Production and Sale of Qualified Fuels.-Whether a solid fuel other than coke or a fuel produced from waste coal is a qualified fuel under § 29(c)(1)(C).
-Waste coal for this purpose is limited to waste coal fines from normal mining and crushing operations and does not include fines produced (for example, by crushing run-of-mine coal) for the purpose of claiming the credit. - .02 Section 62(c).-Reimbursement Arrangements.-Whether amounts related to a salary reduction and paid under a purported reimbursement or other expense allowance arrangement will be treated as paid under an "accountable plan" in accordance with §1.62-2(c)(2). - .03 Section 457.-Deferred Compensation Plans of State and Local Governments and Tax-Exempt Organizations.-The tax treatment of any § 457 plan that provides that a loan may be made from assets held by such plan to any participants or beneficiaries under the plan. - .04 Section 1031.-Exceptions.-Whether an undivided fractional interest in real property is an interest in an entity that is not eligible for tax-free exchange under § 1031(a)(1). - .05 Section 1361.-Definition of a Small Business Corporation.-Whether a state law limited partnership electing under § 301.7701-3 to be classified as an association taxable as a corporation has more than one class of stock for purposes of § 1361(b)(1)(D).
-The Service will treat any request for a ruling on whether a state law limited partnership is eligible to elect S corporation status as a request for a ruling on whether the partnership complies with § 1361(b) (1)(D). - .06 Section 1374.-Tax Imposed on Certain Built-in Gains.-The tax consequences under § 1374 in the following situations: (1) an S corporation holds timber property on the date it converts from a C corporation to an S corporation (or acquires timber property from a C corporation in a transaction to which § 1374(d)(8) applies) and during the recognition period (a) cuts the timber and sells resulting wood products (including any unfinished or finished products derived, manufactured, or produced from such products) in a transaction to which § 631 does not apply, (b) recognizes gain or loss on cutting the timber pursuant to a § 631(a) election, or (c) recognizes gain or loss on the disposal of timber under a contract to which § 631(b) applies, and (2) an S corporation holds coal or domestic iron ore property on the date it converts from a C corporation to an S corporation (or acquires coal or domestic iron ore property from a C corporation in a transaction to which § 1374(d)(8) applies) and during the recognition period recognizes gain or loss on the disposal of the coal or iron ore under a contract to which § 631(c) applies.
+.01 Section 62(c).-Reimbursement Arrangements.-Whether amounts related to a salary reduction and paid under a purported reimbursement or other expense allowance arrangement will be treated as paid under an "accountable plan" in accordance with § 1.62-2(c)(2).

+.02 Section 457.-Deferred Compensation Plans of State and Local Governments and Tax-Exempt Organizations.-The tax treatment of any § 457 plan that provides that a loan may be made from assets held by such plan to any participants or beneficiaries under the plan.

+.03 Section 1031.-Exceptions.-Whether an undivided fractional interest in real property is an interest in an entity that is not eligible for tax-free exchange under § 1031(a)(1).

+.04 Section 1361.-Definition of a Small Business Corporation.-Whether a state law limited partnership electing under § 301.7701-3 to be classified as an association taxable as a corporation has more than one class of stock for purposes of § 1361(b)(1)(D).
+The Service will treat any request for a ruling on whether a state law limited partnership is eligible to elect S corporation status as a request for a ruling on whether the partnership complies with § 1361(b)(1)(D).

-.07 Sections 3121, 3306, and 3401.-Definitions; Employment Taxes.-Who is the employer of employees of an entity that is disregarded under § 1361(b)(3) or § 301.7701-2.
+.05 Sections 3121, 3306, and 3401.-Definitions; Employment Taxes.-Who is the employer of employees of an entity that is disregarded under § 1361(b)(3) or § 301.7701-2.

-.08 Section 7701.-Definitions.-Whether arrangements where taxpayers acquire undivided fractional interests in real property constitute separate entities for federal tax purposes.
+.06 Section 7701.-Definitions.- Whether arrangements where taxpayers acquire undivided fractional interests in real property constitute separate entities for federal tax purposes.